paulvanbuuren/isoc2017-wp/README.md

 If you are using the theme and would like to have your site listed as an example, please email voorzitter at isoc.nl

+## About this version

+This theme has been tested and found working with PHP versions 7.4 and 8.0.

+Tested with PHP versions:
+- 8.0.8
+- 7.4.21
+- 7.3.29 (not recommended)

+Tested with WordPress versions:
+- 5.7.3
+- 5.7.2
+- 5.7.1

 ------------------------------------------------------------------------

 Hosting